PawseySC/singularity-containers/_episodes/22-build-docker.md

 The package-index update, installation, and cleanup are performed in the same `RUN` instruction.
 Removing files in a later layer would not remove them from the earlier layer in which they were created.

 Using fewer `RUN` instructions does not by itself guarantee a good Dockerfile.
 Combine commands when their changes belong in one filesystem layer, but keep the result readable and ensure failures stop the build.

+##### Combining commands in one `RUN` instruction

+The package-index update, installation, and cleanup are kept in one `RUN` instruction so their final filesystem changes are recorded in one image layer.
+This prevents temporary package data from remaining in an earlier layer.

+In this recipe:

+- `\` continues the Dockerfile instruction onto the next physical line; it does not join shell commands by itself
+- `;` separates one shell command from the next
+- `set -e` stops the shell after an unhandled command failure, which is important because semicolon-separated commands would otherwise continue
+- `set -u` reports an error when an unset variable is expanded
+- `set -x` prints expanded commands as they execute, making the build log easier to diagnose

+Together, `set -eux` provides failure handling, unset-variable checking, and command tracing for the remainder of this `RUN` instruction.
+Because `-x` prints expanded commands, do not use traced commands to handle passwords, access tokens, or other secrets.

+> ## Optional: Using `&&` instead
+>
+> A more common Dockerfile style connects the same commands with `&&`:
+>
+> ```dockerfile
+> RUN export DEBIAN_FRONTEND=noninteractive \
+>     && apt-get update \
+>     && apt-get install -y --no-install-recommends \
+>         cowsay \
+>         lolcat \
+>     && apt-get clean \
+>     && rm -rf /var/lib/apt/lists/*
+> ```
+> {: .source}
+>
+> The `&&` operator runs the next command only when the preceding command succeeds.
+For this simple linear sequence, it provides explicit failure chaining without requiring `set -e`.
+>
+> Both styles create one image layer because each uses one `RUN` instruction.
+This training keeps the `set -eux` style because it is also suitable for longer instructions that use variables, loops, or conditionals.
+{: .solution}

 #### `ENV`: define a runtime environment variable